vriveraPeersyst/docs.xrplevm.org/pages/developers/interacting-with-evm/advanced-guides/using-xrp-as-wrapped-erc20.md

 ## 5 / FAQ

 **Q:** *Can I deploy my own wXRP contract?*
 **A:** You can, but you’ll split liquidity and confuse wallets.
-Stick to the built‑in wrapped ERC‑20.
+Stick to the built‑in ERC‑20.

 **Q:** *Is **`decimals()`** 18?*
 **A:** Yes — XRPL EVM represents XRP with 18 decimals so math libraries and UIs designed for ETH‐style tokens work seamlessly.